Voya100/ReactNativeChess/README.md

 # App structure

-All the main game logic is contained in [game/](https://github.com/Voya100/ReactNativeChess/tree/master/app/game).
+All the main game logic is contained in [game/](https://github.com/Voya100/ReactNativeChess/tree/master/app/game) directory.
 The game logic code is nearly identical to the original version made with Angular.

-[stores/](https://github.com/Voya100/ReactNativeChess/tree/master/app/stores) directory contains all Reflux stores, which contain data about the game the views need to render their contents and settings/statistics.
+[stores/](https://github.com/Voya100/ReactNativeChess/tree/master/app/stores) directory contains all Reflux stores, which contain data about the game the views need to render their contents.
+Views are updated when the data in stores is updated.
+Settings and statistics are stored on mobile device, and they are loaded when the app starts.

 [i18n/](https://github.com/Voya100/ReactNativeChess/tree/master/app/i18n) directory contains all localisation files.
 The app has been made so that it is easy to add new languages if needed.
 At the moment only English and Finnish are supported.